 Regardless, on Friday, May 27, at home in Navin Field, the Tigers lost to the White Sox, 3-1.
 Rip Collins started and lost, allowing five hits and all three runs in 4.2 innings.
 Ownie Carroll finished the fifth and pitched three more scoreless frames.
 Hankins came on in the ninth with Detroit trailing, 3-1.
 He gave up a single and retired the side, but it was too late.

-Hankins enjoyed another good outing on Sunday, but Detroit fell before Chicago's batsmen, 8-6.
-Earl Whitehill started but was removed with no outs in the third, giving up two runs and leaving two runners on the sacks.
+Hankins enjoyed another good outing on Sunday May 29, but Detroit fell before Chicago's batsmen, 8-6.
+Earl Whitehill started but was removed with no outs in the third, giving up four runs and leaving two runners on the sacks.
 Hankins, who gave up one run on a sacrifice bunt, completed the inning with Chicago ahead, 5-1.
-Don stymied the White Sox for four more innings, but Sam Gibson yielded four runs in the eighth, allowing starter Alphonse Thomas to win his eighth game.
+Don stymied the White Sox for four more innings, but Sam Gibson yielded three runs in the eighth, allowing Chicago starter Ted Lyons to win his eighth game.

 Hankins waited eight days, getting another chance against Boston at Fenway Park.
 Trailing 3-2 in the top of the ninth, Detroit's Johnny Bassler singled.
 Johnny Neun, pinch-hitting for pitcher Ken Holloway, sacrificed.
 Jack Warner singled to right, tying the score at 3-3.
 On a hit-and-run play, Gehringer singled off the second baseman's glove.
 Heinie Manush then drove a shot off the second sacker's shin, and when the ball rolled past the right fielder, Warner and Gehringer scored and Manush advanced to third.
 Bob Fothergill, whose four hits on the day included a solo homer, plated the sixth run with a sacrifice fly to deep center.
 In the end, even though Hankins kept things exciting by allowing two hits and a run, he pitched out of the jam and saved Holloway's 6-4 victory.